Robbie025/ComplexMethod/python/Readme.txt

 Complexrf Optimizer

+The python version is meant to be translation of the matlab code developed by Petter Krus and  Johan Ölvander.
+Please refer to the following documents.

 References

 1. Box, M.J., "A new method of constrained optimization and a comparison with other method," Computer Journal, Vol. 8, No. 1, pp. 42-52, 1965.